 Am I staying aligned with my deepest values?

-Setting a clear intention is not always an easy task as our unconscious traumas can reveal desires very different from that of our conscious mind.
-At a deeper level of our being our strongest desire may be to prevent any reoccurrence of the trauma or pain we have experienced in the past.
-Even if we have set a clear intention to heal, it is possible that the deepest part of us is yearning for something different.
+Setting a clear intention is not always an easy task as our unconscious can reveal desires very different from that of our conscious mind.
+At a deeper level of our being our strongest desire may be to prevent any re-occurrence of the pain we have experienced in the past.
+Even if we have set a clear intention, it is possible that the deepest part of us is yearning for something different.

-Our true intentions are found in our knowing, the feeling of deep fulfillment within our body, in the intuitive sense of our destiny.
-Through a practice of stillness, we can learn to feel the difference between intentions that come from a place of knowing, or those derived from a place of lack, need, or fear.
+Through a practice of presence, we can learn to feel the difference between intentions that come from a place of knowing, or those derived from a place of lack, need, or fear.
 This subtle difference can be found in our emotions, our nervous system response, the fullness of our breath, and the way we carry tension in our body.

-Through deep listening, we can explore and unravel the non-beneficial thought patterns we carry.
-We can discover where we hold trauma, and support our body to release it.
-We can feel our emotions, and clear the pain of our past away.
-Once we know our body, mind, and emotions better, we will be able to set clearer intentions for our life.
+Through deep listening, we can discover where we hold trauma, and support our body to release it.
+We can feel and express our emotions to clear the pain of our past away.
+We can support our nervous system by exploring the thoughts and feelings that move us into fear.
+Though our healing process, a clear intention can become our strongest voice.